moriatea/vitepress-portfolio/frontend/docs/recommendations.md

     "title": "Research Officer, Robotics Innovation Lab",
     "company": "SUTD",
     "date": "July 10, 2019",
     "testimonial": "I had the privilege to work with Stevanus in several course-works and final year project when we were at undergraduate school.
 Later, we worked together SUTD robotics lab over a year.
 He is the recipient of countless highly prestigious award from our school, industrial partners and other academic bodies.
 Stevanus is a creative thinker and hardworking doer who is excel at both theory and hands-on tasks.
 In group works, he always takes lead with example in every single project.
 He strives for the best and delivers the highest-quality projects.
 He also cares about his peers, motivating them and giving them the best advice.
-I think that with his qualities, Stevanus can thrive in his future career and archive the bests in his life."
+I think that with his qualities, Stevanus can thrive in his future career and achieve the bests in his life."
   }
 ]